mflowgen/mflowgen/README.md

   complex designs (e.g., taping out a chip) will require heavy modifications to the plugin scripts.

-The top-level "custom-flows" directory can hold additional flows for different projects, and selecting between flows is done at configuration time:
+Finally, the top-level "custom-flows" directory can hold additional flows for different projects, and selecting between flows is done at configuration time:

 ```